shielings/waltonpedia/README.md

 - Point the domain name [walton.wiki](https://walton.wiki) (in joint ownership between the following people...) to your public ip with ports 80 and 443 forwarded to your server

 ### Licensing
-This code is licensed under the GNU GPLv3
-We propose any contributed wiki content to be licensed under [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/)
+This code is licensed under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) We propose any contributed wiki content to be licensed under [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/)

 ### Acknowledgements

-Thank you to the contributors of Bookstack, linuxserver.io for SWAG, LetsEncrypt
+Thank you to the contributors of Bookstack, linuxserver.io and LetsEncrypt